Quest-maker-team/quest-maker/README.md

 Consist of 2 parts:
 + Telegram bot to play quests.
-+ Service for quest creating including back-end and front end.
++ Service for quest creating including back-end and front-end.

 ## Staff
 + Baev Daniil